 Each attorney has a specific hourly rate, which is available upon request.
 On some occasions we work for a flat fee, but we normally work off of a retainer provided prior to beginning work on your case.
-Retainers are set on an individual basis after you have met with Abbie Obenour or Hannah Botkin-Doty and they have evaluated the issues involved in your particular situation.
+Retainers are set on an individual basis after you have met with Abbie Obenour and she has evaluated the issues involved in your particular situation.

 Can I pay little bits until I have accrued enough for a retainer?